greenkidneybean/dms_primer_design/readme.md

 # DMS Missense Variants v2
+This is really two things:
+- package of python functions
+- command line tool
 Update on designing missense variant primers across windows of interest

 **STATUS:**
+- need to place the main script into the package as a function
+- should be using classes to pass data/info around
-- use bool logic for synonymous variants and remove stop codons in mut windows
+- use bool logic to reduce synonymous variants and stop codons
 - need to check the final codon table
-- need a relative path setup for the dms_codon_table_v2

 ## Input:
 - Wildtype .gb file